Augmented Quantization: Mixture Models for Risk-Oriented Sensitivity Analysis: Summary and perspectives

+While the present work focuses on sensitivity analysis, the AQ method is much more general and can be applied to estimate a broad class of mixture models including gaussian mixtures or other distributions.
+Then, it can also represent multivariate distributions directly, without uniform transformation or conditioning.
+Nevertheless, further developments remain to be investigated.\\~\

+The proposed method is, for now, designed to provide mixtures of representative distributions with independent marginals, since the $\ctor$ step is decomposed into $m$ one-dimensional optimizations.
+As already noted, even under this assumption the resulting mixtures can still reveal compelling dependencies across marginals, which is one of the main objectives of the clustering step, so this is not an obstacle to identifying joint effects.
+Nevertheless, extending the method to representatives that incorporate dependence structures across marginals would be a valuable enhancement for mixture model estimation.
+One possible direction is to consider known parametric families of copulas and incorporate their parameters into the optimization of the $\ctor$ step.

+An important parameter of the method is the number $\ell$ of representative distributions.
+As discussed in Section~\ref{ishi_sec}, this number is chosen to ensure that the minimum probabilistic weight of the mixture remains below a threshold, thereby facilitating interpretability.
+In a more general setting, cluster perturbation could be used to adapt the number of clusters as it relies in splitting several clusters and on a subsequent merge to recover the same number of clusters $\ell$ (see Appendix~\ref{appendix_perturb}).
+This $Perturb$ step then temporarily increases the number of clusters before reducing it again, and strong variations in the quantization error observed during this step may indicate that the number of representatives should remain higher, in the spirit of an active-learning–type adjustment.

+Finally, regarding the computational cost of the current AQ algorithm, the sample size is limited to at most a few thousand observations due to the reliance on greedy procedures.
+The $Perturb$ operation is the most computationally demanding step, as the points contributing the most to the quantization errors are moved sequentially, and all possibilities are tested for each move (see Appendix~\ref{appendix_perturb}).
+To reduce this burden, it may be worthwhile to explore partial search strategies, although this may reduce precision.

-\textit{Codes related to the uniform, dirac and gaussian test cases:} Git repository containing R notebooks to reproduce all the experiments related to the test cases that are described in the article. (\url{https://github.com/charliesire/augmented_quantization.git})
+\textit{All codes related to the AQ method:} A Git repository containing supplementary technical materials and R notebooks to reproduce all experiments related to the test cases described in the article, as well as additional toy problems referenced in the main text.
+See \cite{charliesire_2025}.

 \FloatBarrier